Azure/aks-engine/docs/topics/sgx.md

       type: CharDevice
 ```

-## OPTIONAL: Using experimental device plugin (alpha)
+## OPTIONAL: Using oe-sgx device plugin (alpha)

-Alternatively, you can opt into using a Kubernetes device plugin (alpha) which surfaces the usage of Intel SGX’s Encrypted Page Cache (EPC) RAM as a schedulable resource for Kubernetes.
+Alternatively, you can install the oe-sgx device plugin (alpha) which surfaces the usage of Intel SGX’s Encrypted Page Cache (EPC) RAM as a schedulable resource for Kubernetes.
 This allows you to schedule pods that use the Open Enclave SDK onto hardware which supports Trusted Execution Environments.

 ### Device plugin installation